-Choosing the right species for any given site will be crucial to success for growers.
-From a long-list of many potential durable eucalypt species, the NZDFI has initially identified five species on which to focus breeding work.
+From a long-list of many potential durable eucalypt species, NZDFI has identified three species on which to focus breeding work, and a further four secondary species which will have some limited genetic improvement.
 A wider range of species has been planted in demonstration trials.

-Five species have been selected as the focus for tree improvement work:
+Primary species which are the focus of tree improvement work:

 Species selection criteria